 Next, we went to midtown to catch up with a friend from my time in Mali.
 We rehashed our memories both good and bad over a couple beers before reluctantly parting ways again.
 Our layover was coming to an end but we checked out the people skating at Bryant Park for a NYC movie moment and jumped out at Times Square so Phil could see the famous city lights for the first time.
 While our time in NYC was far too brief and I didn’t even get to see the sexy mandarin duck, we went back to the airport for our trans-Atlantic red eye flight to Lisbon.

-Porto was insanely beautiful in it’s off season so I can only imagine how nice it is in sunnier times. .
+Porto was insanely beautiful in its offseason so I can only imagine how nice it is in sunnier times.
 In fact, we were asked by some friendly locals we met while enjoying a craft beer to not talk about nice Porto is.
-It would appear that they were afraid that their city was becoming too popular for it’s own good and some locals were getting priced out of neighborhoods by wealthier people immigrating to the country as well as by people kicking out tenants to turn a profit on short term vacation rental sites.
-Indeed this is one of the moral quandaries that appears during travels.
+It would appear that they were afraid that their city was becoming too popular for its own good and some locals were getting priced out of neighbourhoods by wealthier people immigrating to the country as well as by people kicking out tenants to turn a profit on short term vacation rental sites.
+Indeed this is one of the moral quandaries that appear during travels.
 What might seem as progress by some is the loss of a home to others.